snu-mllab/Neural-Relation-Graph/speech/README.md

 python download.py
 ```
 - The default save directory is `./results`.
 You can specify a different directory by using the `--cache_dir` option.
-- These files will be downloaded:
+- These files will be downloaded (Total 338MB):
   - audio_model_epoch25.pth : Trained AST model on the noisy training set.
   - feat_train_25.pt : Training data features extracted using the model above.
   - target_noisy0.1.pt : Noisy label for ESC-50.